Halina Konopacka: Biography

 In September 1939, at the onset of World War II, she helped her husband, Ignacy Matuszewski, the former Minister of the Treasury in the Polish Government, evacuate the gold reserves of the Polish National Bank to France to help finance the Polish government-in-exile.
 After France surrendered to Germany in June 1940, the couple immigrated to the United States, arriving there through Spain, Portugal and Brazil in September 1941.
 After her husband died suddenly in New York in 1946, she founded a skiing school near New York City, as well as tried her hand at fashion design and ran a boutique shop there.
 In 1949, she married George Szczerbiński, an accomplished tennis player.
 After her second husband's death in 1959, she moved to Florida, where in 1960 she graduated from an art college at which point she became a painter, working under the alias of Helen George.
 She painted mostly flowers.
-She died on January 28, 1989, and soon thereafter was awarded posthumously the Silver Cross of Merit by the Polish Government.
+She died on 28 January 1989, and soon thereafter was awarded posthumously the Silver Cross of Merit by the Polish Government.
 Her ashes were laid to rest in her parents' grave at the Bródno Cemetery of Warsaw.

+Also posthumously, on 6 November 2018, she was awarded the Order of the White Eagle, the highest order of merit of the Republic of Poland.